 10 Cancer Symptoms Women Shouldn't Ignore

-You don't need to panic, but you shouldn't assume these signs are "nothing," either.
-Plus three ways to minimize your risk.
+You don't need to panic, but you shouldn't assume these signs are 'nothing,' either.
+Plus three ways to lower your risk.

-Unexplained weight loss of 10 pounds or more "may be the first sign of cancer," according to the American Cancer Society, and is most often associated with pancreatic, stomach, esophagus, or lung cancer.
+Unexplained weight loss of 10 pounds or more "may be the first sign of cancer," the American Cancer Society says, and is most often linked to pancreatic, stomach, esophagus, or lung cancer.

-But weight loss in women is often caused by a hyperactive thyroid, says Runowicz.
+But weight loss in women is often caused by a hyperactive thyroid, Runowicz says.
 Expect your doctor to order a thyroid test first to check for this common disease.